MicrosoftDocs/architecture-center/docs/guide/security/monitor-with-opencensus-application-insights.md

 - There are five spans:

-  - A root span that's part of the tracer that's injected in the context before the execution.
+  - A root span that's part of the tracer that's injected in the context before the execution
   - *queryExternalCatalog*
   - *sendMessage*
   - *splitToMessages* (a child of *sendMessage*)